smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 SELECT 1 WHERE NULL IS NOT NULL;
 ```

-Now that we have covered the basics of NULL markers let's create two sample data tables and start working through examples.
+Now that we have covered the basics of NULL markers, let's create two sample data tables and start working through examples.

 ---------------------------------------------------------
 ### Sample Data
 :large_blue_circle: [Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We will use the following tables of fruits and their quantities in our quest to understand the behavior of NULL markers.
+We will use the following tables of fruits and their quantities in our quest to understand the behavior of NULL markers.
 Using two tables of the same type gives us the best example for understanding NULL markers.
 We will work with this data throughout these exercises.

 **##TableA**
 | ID |  Fruit  | Quantity |